whyuds/TraeUsage/README.en.md

 3. Login and browse the usage page to automatically get Session ID
 4. Click the Chrome extension icon to automatically copy Session ID to clipboard
 5. Return to Trae, the Trae Usage extension will automatically detect clipboard and configure Session ID
+6. Press Ctrl+Shift+P to open command palette, type TraeUsage: Collect Usage Details

 ### 3. View Usage

 After configuration, a "Trae Usage" view will appear in the VSCode Explorer panel on the left, displaying:

 - ⚡ Premium Fast Request: Usage and remaining quota for fast requests
 - 🐌 Premium Slow Request: Usage and remaining quota for slow requests
 - 🔧 Auto Completion: Usage and remaining quota for auto completion
 - 🚀 Advanced Model: Usage and remaining quota for advanced models

-## Features

-- **Real-time Monitoring**: Automatically refresh usage data at regular intervals
-- **Multi-language Support**: Supports both Chinese and English interfaces
-- **Visual Status Bar**: Shows current usage status in the status bar
-- **Subscription Management**: View subscription packages and their status
-- **Automatic Session Detection**: Automatically detects Session ID from clipboard
-- **Browser Extension Integration**: Seamless integration with browser extensions

-## Configuration

-The extension provides the following configuration options:

-- **Session ID**: Your Trae AI session identifier
-- **Refresh Interval**: How often to refresh usage data (in milliseconds)
-- **Language**: Interface language (Auto Detect, Chinese, English)

 ## Feedback and Support